 Start with the water path

 Water should move from roof plane to gutter, from gutter to downspout, and from downspout away from the structure.
+As a general rule, downspouts should discharge at least 4-5 feet from the foundation so runoff does not pool against the slab.
 When one part of that path fails, water can back up into fascia, soffits, siding, roof edges, valleys, and foundation areas.
+On older Dallas and Fort Worth homes we've seen downspouts that simply dump at the base of a corner, and over years that quiet erosion does more damage than a single storm.

 - overflow marks below gutter edges,